catniplab/xfads/README.md

    pip install -e .
    ```
 Note:
-In case of using Google Colab, to be able to use ```conda``` commands, you have to install ```condacolab```\
+In the case of using Google Colab, to be able to use ```conda``` commands, you have to install ```condacolab```\
 In a cell, run:
 ```
 !pip install -q condacolab
 ```
-But since colab uses sessions anyway, it won't be that useful to use an environment.
-You can just start a new colab session, and run, in a cell:
+But since Colab uses sessions anyway, it won't be that useful to use an environment.
+You can just start a new Colab session, and run, in a cell:
 ```
 !pip install torch pytorch-lightning scikit-learn hydra-core matplotlib einops !pip install pyproject.toml -e .
 ```

 ## Getting started with the examples:
-The set of examples in this codebase covers the priamary functioning of the graphical state-space model of XFADS.
-The code is structured in a modular way that allows the users to change and plug-in their own definitions of the classes that struct the elements of the model, i.e. the dynamics function, the likelihood density, the amortization network, etc.
+The set of examples in this codebase covers the primary functioning of the graphical state-space model of XFADS.
+The code is structured in a modular way that allows the users to change and plug in their own definitions of the classes that structure the elements of the model, i.e. the dynamics function, the likelihood density, the amortization network, etc.

 ## Walk-through
-Now, for simplicity, and to get a grasp of the wheel, it'e recommended to go through the exapmles of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
+Now, for simplicity, and to get a grasp of the wheel, it's recommended to go through the examples of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
 - `lda_example` A simple linear dynamical system.
 - `vdp_example` Adding a bit of non-linearity; training XFADS on data synthesized from the Vanderpool dynamical oscillator.
 Then, some real experimental data:
 - `monkey_reaching` Approximating the posterior of the latents and inferring the underlying dynamics of the `mc_maze` dataset.
 - `monkey_timing` similarly, for the `dmfc_rsg` dataset.

 ## Example configuration
 LSVS was designed with custom configurations in mind so that depending on the problem, `dynamics_mod`, `initial_c_pdf`, `likelihood_pdf`, `local_encoder`, and `backward_encoder` can be configured as desired.
-We include some general classes in `ssm_modules/encoders`, `ssm_modules/likelihoods` and `ssm_modules/dynamics` that should be sufficient for a wide range of problems.
+We include some general classes in `ssm_modules/encoders`, `ssm_modules/likelihoods`, and `ssm_modules/dynamics` that should be sufficient for a wide range of problems.
 Below is an example configuration.
 ```
     """likelihood pdf"""
     C = torch.nn.Linear(cfg.n_latents, n_neurons_obs, device=cfg.device)